Best months to see northern lights!

 Aurora Hunting Tour in November Rovaniemi Lapland Finland Northern lights Hunt.

-Christmas lights
+Christmas lights are on in

 December